-Look for cleanliness, orderliness, friendliness, openness to questions and discussion in your veterinarian’s office.
+Look for and expect cleanliness, orderliness, friendliness, and openness to questions and discussion in your veterinarian’s office.
 Beware of overuse of vaccinations; most older dogs are fully protected from rabies, for example, because they have had multiple re-vaccinations.
+A titre can indicate whether your dog is protected.
 Note that a veterinarian is permitted to exempt a senior dog from rabies vaccinations on the basis of possible threat to health.
 Be aware that Lyme disease vaccinations have not been proven to be effective, yet many veterinarians continue to offer them.

 Your dog must be under anesthesia to have teeth properly cleaned.
 Modern monitoring equipment and drugs make it safer than ever for all dogs, including seniors, to come through anesthesia without undue side effects.
 Although some pet grooming shops and veterinarians offer teeth cleaning without anesthesia, it is ineffective in getting under the gums, which is where most dental problems reside.
 A fully awake dog simply will not tolerate the kind of intrusion that is necessary to complete this type of cleaning.

 Most people provide manufactured food for their dogs — dry, moist, or a combination.
-Raw food diets are another choice, although not as convenient as dry kibble or canned food.
-Some breeders contend that a dog’s diet depends on breed.
+Raw food diets are another choice, and some are available in a freeze-dried form that is convenient.
 You’ll find endless information on dog nutrition on the Internet.
 Your veterinarian will also have suggestions.
 If you’re inclined toward cooking for your dog, you can find recommendations for various types of home-prepared food.
 Recipes abound — from the BARF (Bones And Raw Food) diet to cooked.
 Evaluate carefully and introduce your dog to any new food gradually to prevent g.i. upsets.

 Diseases occur in older dogs that are not usually seen in young dogs, such as arthritis, diabetes, Cushing’s disease, cancer, and kidney, heart, and liver diseases.
 Blood tests done by a veterinarian will screen for many of these diseases, which is the reason that your veterinarian will do such tests during an annual or semi-annual visit.
 However, you can also be instrumental in keeping your older dog healthy by: